Programs and Centers

 The Silicon Valley Center for Entrepreneurship promotes effective entrepreneurship through knowledge creation, knowledge dissemination, collaborative partnerships and outreach activities.

-Founded in 2008, the purpose of the Center for Banking and Financial Services (CBFS) is to build a vital partnership between San José State University's College of Business and local financial institutions.
+Founded in 2008, the purpose of the Center for Banking and Financial Services (CBFS) is to build a vital partnership between San José State University's Lucas College and Graduate School of Business and local financial institutions.
 In particular, the focus of the center's efforts is to create a link between talented SJSU students and the banking and financial services industry.
 This is especially important as there may be a discrepancy between the career opportunities in the financial sector and students' understanding of those opportunities.
 As a result, the partnerships built by the center benefit SJSU, its students and the companies represented on the CBFS Executive Board.

 Since 1984, the Tax Executives Institute (TEI) and San Jose State University have sponsored the High Technology Tax Institute in Silicon Valley.
 The Institute's focus on relevant tax issues for computer companies, as well as pharmaceutical, biotech, communications, and aerospace industries makes it an invaluable, educational tax experience for accountants, attorneys, and corporate representatives who service high technology companies.